-Using the same example scenario as above, if you were to withdraw more than the $20,000 you had already contributed to your Roth IRA, meaning that you were also withdrawing earnings prior to reaching age 59½, part of your withdrawal would be subject to taxes and a 10% tax for early distributions.
+Using the same example scenario as above, if you were to withdraw more than the $20,000 you had already contributed to your Roth IRA, meaning that you were also withdrawing earnings prior to reaching age 59 1/2, part of your withdrawal would be subject to taxes and a 10% tax for early distributions.
 The same would be said for any Roth IRA withdrawals above your basis (contributions) within the first five years of contributing to the account.
 This rule is colloquially known as the five-year rule.

-The Roth five-year rule is not as straightforward as you might think, since satisfying the five-year rule.
+To make matters more complicated, Roth IRA conversion assets follow their own separate timeline for the five-year rule.
 If Roth IRA funds are added via a Roth IRA conversion, these funds specifically must meet the five-year rule themselves.
 As such, if you convert a Roth IRA and then take some of those converted monies the next year, your withdrawal would be taxable.

 The 10% Early Distribution Penalty

 In addition to the regular income tax, a 10% early distribution penalty is generally assessed on distributions that are made if the account holder has not yet reached age 59 1/2.
 However, the 10% early distribution penalty will only be assessed on withdrawals that are taxable.
 As such, any withdrawals that are returns of basis aren't subject to the early distribution penalty, even if the taxpayer is under 59 1/2.

 If I withdraw too much from my Roth IRA, can I put it back to avoid penalties?

 The IRS allows a grace period of sorts for returning money to your Roth IRA if you have withdrawn too much.
 This situation is technically treated as a rollover, and you have 60 days to place these funds into a qualifying account to avoid penalties.

 Can I withdraw funds from my Roth IRA for any reason even though I'm not 59 1/2?